dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 });
 ```

-The elements specified in the `DataTemplate` define the appearance of each item in the <xref:Microsoft.Maui.Controls.CarouselView>.
-In the example, layout within the `DataTemplate` is managed by a <xref:Microsoft.Maui.Controls.StackLayout>, and the data is displayed with an <xref:Microsoft.Maui.Controls.Image> object, and three <xref:Microsoft.Maui.Controls.Label> objects, that all bind to properties of the `Monkey` class:
+The elements specified in the <xref:Microsoft.Maui.Controls.DataTemplate> define the appearance of each item in the <xref:Microsoft.Maui.Controls.CarouselView>.
+In the example, layout within the <xref:Microsoft.Maui.Controls.DataTemplate> is managed by a <xref:Microsoft.Maui.Controls.StackLayout>, and the data is displayed with an <xref:Microsoft.Maui.Controls.Image> object, and three <xref:Microsoft.Maui.Controls.Label> objects, that all bind to properties of the `Monkey` class:

 ```csharp
 public class Monkey